Lorena Ponce de León

-Lorena Ponce de León Núñez (born 6 October 1976) is a Uruguayan landscape architect.
-She is the wife of the 42nd president of Uruguay Luis Lacalle Pou.
+Lorena Ponce de León Núñez (born 6 October 1976).
+She was the wife of Luis Lacalle Pou, who served as the 42nd president of Uruguay.

 Early life and education

 She was born on 6 October 1976 in Montevideo, as the daughter of a Batllist mother and a father with little connection to politics.
 She was raised in La Blanqueada, Montevideo, where she lived until being 9 years old, and then she moved with her parents to Carrasco.
 She attended the German School and the Scuola Italiana.

 She graduated from Faculty of Agricultural Sciences of the Universidad de la Empresa with a Forest Technician degree.
-She also studied Forest Technician at the Professor Julio Muñoz School of Gardening.
-She graduated from the Faculty of Agricultural Sciences of the Universidad de la Empresa as a Forestry Technician and studied Forestry Technician at the School of Gardening Prof. Julio E. Muñoz.
+She also studied at the Professor Julio Muñoz School of Gardening.
+She graduated from the Faculty of Agricultural Sciences of the Universidad de la Empresa as a Forestry Technician and studied at the School of Gardening Prof. Julio E. Muñoz.

 Jobs in Uruguay

 Sembrando Program

 In March 2020, she launched Sembrando, a program that aims to support entrepreneurs after the health crisis caused by the coronavirus pandemic.
 The program makes it possible to consult with experts in the area and helps to connect entrepreneurs with institutions related to the topic of their entrepreneurship.
 She herself reported on April 7 that 1,460 people had signed up.